Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Introduction

 \subsection{Previous works related to Frobenius-projective and Frobenius-affine structures}

-\leavevmode\\ Then, is it possible to develop geometry in positive characteristic based on the same viewpoint?
+Then, is it possible to develop the geometry in positive characteristic based on the same viewpoint?
 One thing to keep in mind is that due to its analytic formulation, the definitions of projective and affine structure cannot be adopted, in positive characteristic, as they are.
-Indeed, if we had defined them in a naive fashion, there would be no other than trivial examples of varieties having such structures.
+Indeed, if we had defined them in a naive fashion, they would be nothing other than the trivial examples of varieties having such structures.
 By taking this unfortunate fact into account, we need to deal with appropriate replacements.
-The positive characteristic analogues discussed in the present paper are what we call $F^\N$-projective and $F^\N$-affine structures, where $\N$ denotes either a positive integer or $\N=\infty$.
-Both notions were introduced by Y. Hoshi (cf. ~\cite{Hos1}, ~\cite{Hos2}) in the case where $\N<\infty$ and the underlying variety is a curve.
-That is to say, (the higher-dimensional extensions of) $F^\N$-projective and $F^\N$-affine structures are our central focus, and the study in the present paper can be said to be an attempt to understand what facts, such as differences from the case of complex manifolds, can be shown about them.